-How long will a loaf of bread keep?
 While bakery loafs last for two to three days (a few more if toasted), packaged breads stay fresh for a week or two (toss at any signs of mold), and can be frozen for up to three months.
-The best method to determine freshness is to look at the sell-by date.
-“Most people agree that packaged bread will still be fresh about one week past the sell-by date, though it depends on the brand and the presence or lack of preservatives."
+The best method to determine freshness is to smell for any off-odors and check for signs of aging.
+"Most people agree that packaged bread will still be fresh about one week past the sell-by date, though it depends on the brand and the presence or lack of preservatives."